Drake Escorts His Cousin Jalaah Moore And Her Date To Prom At Memphis High School

 “That’s not his bag.
 He enjoyed hanging out with her, though, and thought she was a cool chick,” the source said, according to Hollywood Life.

 Drake made a surprise appearance at his goddaughter’s college volleyball game last year and met the team.
-The Canadian superstar also crashed the birthday party of a young friend where he crossed paths with his ex-girlfriend Rihanna.
+The Canadian superstar also crashed the birthday party of a young friend where he crossed paths with his ex-girlfriend, Rihanna.

 Drake’s latest social outing comes soon after rumors of his relationship with Jennifer Lopez fizzled out.
 The rapper recently suffered a break-in at his Los Angeles home.
 An apparently thirsty fan broke into his home for a few sodas.